9 Things to do in Annecy France in a day

 Yes, I mean this prison 😀

 Until you’ve gone up and down this street a few times at least, it’s as if you haven’t learnt how to love Annecy the right way.
 I call it the ”Venice” street because it literally brought me back to the charming narrow alleys of Venice, travelling along the many canals of the Italian floating city.
 I only discovered this street after a few hours of wandering around.
-Although right in the middle of the Old town, Palais de l’Isle is concealing this street so nicely that I ended up leaving it for dessert.
+Although right in the middle of the Old town, Palais de l’Isle is concealing this street so nicely that I ended up leaving it for desert.

 I stood on this bridge for so long just staring and staring!

 Known officially as Quai de l’Éveché, this street is home to a large family of tulips and gracious swans.
-Just like a traditional alley on the picturesque Italian Riviera, the street is covered with cute restaurant settings waiting for customers to have a seat and enjoy the canal and the flower pots screaming for attention.
+Just like a traditional alley on the picturesque Italian riviera, the street is covered with cute restaurant settings waiting for customers to have a seat and enjoy the canal and the flower pots screaming for attention.
 If you fancy a proper treat, this is the spot to pick a restaurant and enjoy!

 Could you resist not to take this shot 😀

 Once the residence of the Counts of Geneva, Château d’Annecy is now a castle home to yet another museum.
 If you have the history bug, satiate your curiosity and have a look around.
 It costs 5.50 EUR to get in.
 I’m personally not crazy about museum hopping so when I was told that there is no terrace inside to see better town views from, I decided to skip the actual museum and head outside to take in the views from the hill.
-To be honest it really isn’t much of a hill but compared to the rest of the Old Town which is pretty flat, this part of Annecy is slightly more elevated and is the best spot for looking at the town from above.
+To be honest it really isn’t much of a hill but compared to the rest of the Old Town which is pretty flat, this part of Annecy is slightly more elevated and is the best spot for looking at town from above.
 So if not for the museum, head up to Château d’Annecy for the walk and the views.

 Getting lost on the way to Château d’Annecy sure has its charm <3